Incarnations of the Doctor

 General Kenossium (War, Tenth, Eleventh and Twelfth Doctors)

 A General of the Time Lord army during and after the Last Great Time War.
 Normally female, she also has one male incarnation.

 - All There in the Script: Their name, Kenossium, was only revealed in the comic book story The Clockwise War.

-- Everyone Has Standards: Did not like the Time Lord High Council during the war because of their plans to destroy the universe.
-By the end of the war he seems to able to work with them and defend Rassilon to the Doctor, but turns on him again the second Rassilon tries to fire on innocent civilians.
+- Everyone Has Standards: He did not like the Time Lord High Council during the war because of their plans to destroy the universe.
+By the end of the war, he seems to able to work with them and defend Rassilon to the Doctor, but turns on him again the second Rassilon tries to fire on innocent civilians.

 - Face Death with Dignity: When the Doctor shoots him; likely because the Doctor was not in a mood to be reasoned with.
 Besides, he had a couple more regenerations left.

 - Gender Bender: Was female up until her tenth incarnation, then went back to female in her eleventh.